Buddy Burris

-Paul "Buddy" Burris (January 20, 1923 – November 26, 2007) was an American football player.
+Paul "Buddy" Burris (January 20, 1923 – November 26, 2007) was an American professional football player.
 He played college football for the Golden Hurricane at University of Tulsa, and after a hiatus to serve in the Second World War, for the Sooners at the University of Oklahoma.
 Burris was the first Oklahoma player to earn All-America honors in three years.
 After college, he played professionally in the National Football League (NFL) for three years with the Green Bay Packers.

-Early years
+Early life

 Burris was born on January 20, 1923, in Nowata, Oklahoma.
 He was raised in Muskogee, Oklahoma by farmer Paul "Pop" Burris.
 He had five sisters and five brothers.
 All of his male siblings also played football, with the first three earning letters at Oklahoma: Kurt, Bob, Lynn, Lyle, and Don.
 Buddy Burris attended Muskogee Central High School where he played football.
 There in 1939, he participated in the football team's 12–0 "Indian Bowl" victory over Daniel Webster High School of Tulsa, Oklahoma.